ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 4 - Ghost server.md

       - The init container `image` is of a BusyBox utility environment.
 This is a lightweight utility system that comes with a set of common tools helpful in managing Kubernetes clusters.

-      - The `GHOST_CONTENT` environment variable is the path where the Ghost server will store all its contents.
+      - The `GHOST_CONTENT` environment variable is the path where the Ghost server is going to store all its contents.
 Notice that this variable is loaded in a `ConfigMap` resource you will set later in the corresponding Kustomize declaration for this Ghost server subproject.

       - The init container has a `securityContext` to limit its security footprint: